landscape-ecohydrology/landscape-ecohydrology.github.io/teaching/README.md

 -   EVHY 5559: Watershed Restoration (TBD; [syllabus here](https://landscape-ecohydrology.github.io/assets/pdf/EVHY%205559%20-%20Watershed%20Restoration%20Syllabus%20-%20S25%20-%20DRAFT.pdf))

--   EVHY 7559: Computational Methods for Hydrologic Science (scheduled for Spring 2026)
+-   EVHY 7559: Computational Methods in Hydrology (scheduled for Spring 2026)

 Course codes and syllabi will be updated prior to the first full offering of the course.